Mariposa

 Shay Girard,

-Prior to serving as Managing Director at Mariposa Impact Partners, Ms. Girard served as Director of Development for House of Shine (501c3).
+Prior to serving as Executive Director at Mariposa Community Partners, Ms. Girard served as Director of Development for House of Shine (501c3).
 House of Shine is a leadership development nonprofit.
 Their mission is to strengthen communities by growing confident, self-aware and resilient leaders who are equipped with a deep understanding of themselves and why their contributions to the world matter.
 As Director of Development, Ms. Girard was responsible for raising its operating budget as well as the capital campaign to raise $4M to build a dedicated educational space in Texas.
 House of Shine trains roughly 100 educators a year and hosts roughly 5,000 students a year with its programs.

 Prior to this, Ms. Girard served as Director of Development for Big Brothers Big Sisters Lone Star (501c3), the largest Big Brothers Big Sisters organization in the United States.
 In this role, she was responsible for raising $4M a year for the operating budget.
 Big Brothers Big Sisters Lone Star provides mentoring to roughly 1,000 at-risk youth a year.
 Prior to this, Ms. Girard served as Director of the North Texas Special Needs Assistance Partners (SNAP) (501c3).
 In this role, she was responsible for both operations and raising capital to fund the $3M annual budget.
 SNAP runs both community programs and a community home for adults with cognitive disabilities.
 Ms. Girard began her career by specializing in social work at battered woman shelters in North Texas.